Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 Not all visualisations have made it to my final dashboard.

 You can find below the full list of visualisations I made during my analysis process:
-**_Note:_** The line charts could be replaced by bar charts but I personally find the line chart more clear.
 * Tables
   * Total number of rides
   * Average ride time